bloomdata-com-my/datasets/README.md

 - No empty strings or null values found in column: 'geolocation_state'.
 - Non-standard English characters found in column: 'geolocation_city'.
 - Performed normalization on the following column: 'geolocation_city'.
-- No columns with non-standard English characters found in column: 'geolocation_state'.
+- No non-standard English characters found in column: 'geolocation_state'.
 - Since 'geolocation_zip_code_prefix' is considered the key in this table and duplicate values are found across several columns that will be used for joining tables in later stages, data cleaning is needed.
 - Performed group by operation on 'geolocation_zip_code_prefix', calculated the mean for 'geolocation_lat' and 'geolocation_lng', and renamed these columns to 'geolocation_lat_mean' and 'geolocation_lng_mean' respectively.